djmuller-python-43/Web_Scraping_BeautifulSoup/README.md

-# beginner_repo
+# Web Scraping using BeautifulSoup
-This is all my beginner projects, that I developed as a beginner in Python
+This is all my web scraping projects done so far using BeautifulSoup